This story has been updated. It was originally published on April 27, 2017.

 For many of us, the humble text message remains an essential mode of communication.
 But while cloud-based services can back up our emails and social media posts when we lose an old phone or switch to a new one, our SMS (Short Message Service) and MMS (Multimedia Messaging Service) histories can sometimes disappear.

-Saving text messages on Android
+How to save text messages on Android

-Like SMS Backup+, SMS Backup & Restore can restore texts and call logs to your phone.
-The two are very similar, as both support scheduled backups and are free to use.
-It just comes down to whether you prefer to search through Gmail or through Google Drive or Dropbox for your message archives.
+SMS Backup & Restore is also worth a look.
+Rather than using Gmail, this app backs up texts to local storage, Google Drive, or Dropbox in an XML format, which many other programs can deal with.
+This tool is easy to use and configure—plus it can handle MMS messages and calls.
+SMS Backup+ and SMS Backup & Restore are very similar, as both support scheduled backups and are free to use.
+It just comes down to whether you prefer to search through Gmail, or Google Drive or Dropbox for your message archives.

-One further option we can recommend is IFTTT (If This Then That), a free web service that lets you plug all kinds of apps and services into each other.
+One further option we recommend is IFTTT (If This Then That), a free web service that lets you plug all kinds of apps and services into each other.
 Its “applets” are based around a trigger and a subsequent action—for example, a report about bad weather might trigger the service to send a warning email to your inbox.

-Saving messages on iOS
+How to save text messages on iOS

 When it comes to backing up text messages, unlike Android, iOS limits users to Apple solutions: saving your messages to iCloud or your computer hard drive.